EIN 51-0137970

 Program areas at New Mexico Association for the Education of Young Children

-Advocacy:NMAEYC committed to advocating for state and federal policies as well as systems that increase access for diverse families and children to programs and opportunities that support positive child outcomes.
-We advocated for increased wages for our workforce and stabilization of our childcare industry.
-Advocacy efforts were accomplished via contact with our policy makers through email and phone.
-NMAEYC staff and our public policy committee attended state legislative virtual town halls in the spring and early summer, and we attended trainings with Start Early and SCAN.
-We also participated in social media campaigns, provided mandatory advocacy training to staff and board members and offered our annual Public Policy Roundtable free to the community.
+Advocacy:NMAEYC remained committed to advocating for state and federal policies that increase access for diverse families and children to programs that support positive child outcomes.
+Our advocacy in FY24 focused on increasing wages for the early childhood workforce and stabilizing the childcare industry and increasing childcare capacity.
+Efforts included reaching out to policymakers via email and phone, attending state legislative virtual town halls in the spring and early summer, and participating in trainings with Start Early and SCAN.
+NMAEYC also engaged in social media campaigns, provided mandatory advocacy training to staff and board members, and hosted our annual Public Policy Roundtable, free for the community.

 Who funds New Mexico Association for the Education of Young Children